MinenoLab/MultiModalSWSVR/README.md

 * step.1: download sample dataset from following url and rename the directory name to "dataset".
 <http://www.minelab.jp/public_data/plant_wilt_sample.tar.gz> (1.8GB)
-The dataset includes partial data of a dataset that has been used in an article.
+The dataset includes only partial data of a dataset that has been used in an article[1].

 * step.2: make pooled optical flow from optical flow.